10qpalzmzmalqp10/How-Streamlit-Makes-AI-Accessible/README.md

 ## Final Thoughts

-Streamlit isn’t just a framework — it’s a **gateway to accessibility** in the world of AI.
+Streamlit isn’t just a framework, it’s a **gateway to accessibility** in the world of AI.
 It has empowered thousands of developers to turn models into usable products, making machine learning interactive, explainable, and enjoyable.

 By combining **Python, interactivity, and design**, Streamlit transforms the way we communicate data, one line of code at a time.